Climb the Foothills To The West Coast

 Day 4 – Buffalo, WY to Butte, MT

 On the second half of our cross country trip, we began to climb the foothills to the West Coast.
-We were on the road by 7:30, with a brief stop at the front desk to pick up home made peanut butter cookies.
-This would hold us until our stop in Hardin for a proper breakfast.
+We were on the road by 7:30, with a brief stop at the front desk to pick up home made cookies.
+This held us until our stop in Hardin for a proper breakfast.

 It was a fast drive along I90 as the heat creeped up again.
-We were driving through the foothills and could finally start to see the mountains in the distance.
+We drove through the foothills and finally saw the mountains in the distance.

-As we approached the foothills, we finally saw an impressive display of wind turbines.
+As we approached the foothills, we found an impressive display of wind turbines.
 Later in the trip when we hit the mountains, we saw our first massive solar array.
-When travelling in Italy for 10 weeks, every drive that we took seemed to provide a view of arrays of wind turbines or solar farms.
-We were glad to see the U.S. harnessing these natural power sources.
+When travelling in Italy for 10 weeks, every drive seemed to provide a view of wind turbines or solar farms.
+We were glad the U.S. was harnessing these natural power sources.

-We discussed the fact that this western vista (both the wide open plains and the mountains) was interesting to us but probably not the same “ahhhhhh” moment that others from the east coast may feel.
-Both David and I have travelled across Canada before and have done several trips across the Rocky Mountains.
-While not quite jaded, we could take in the scenery and absorb the nuances that others might not see on their first visit.
+The western vista of wide open plains and the mountains was interesting to us.
+But maybe not the same “ahhhhhh” moment that others from the east coast may feel.
+Both David and I travelled across Canada before and did several trips across the Rocky Mountains.
+While not quite jaded, we took in the scenery and absorbed the nuances that others might not see on their first visit.

-With large herds of angus cows in the fields all along the way, it should not be surprising that we stopped for ribs for lunch in Billings, Montana.
+With large herds of angus cows in the fields all along the way, it was surprising that we stopped for ribs for lunch in Billings, Montana.

-Since we had planned a short driving day, we arrived at the Best Western in Butte, Montana at a reasonable hour and actually had a few hours to relax before dropping exhausted into bed.
+Since we planned a short driving day, we arrived at the Best Western in Butte, Montana at a reasonable hour.
+We actually had a few hours to relax before we dropped exhausted into bed.

 Day 5 – Butte, MT to Spokane, WA

-I did the first part of the drive and of course it was again the worst part of our driving day with heavy rain as we started into the twisty mountain roads.
+I did the first part of the drive and of course it was again the worst part of our driving day.
+There was heavy rain as we started into the twisty mountain roads.
 Luckily we drove out into bright sunshine after about an hour.

 Day 7 – Spokane, WA to Bellevue, WA

-We thought we could lounge a little before leaving Spokane since we had a short driving day and another 2 days stop planned.
-But wanting to drive the more scenic route to Bellevue, we packed up early when we saw the forecasts for bad weather on the mountain roads, hoping to beat the weather.
+We thought we could lounge a little before we left Spokane.
+We had a short driving day and another 2 days stop planned.
+But we wanted to drive the more scenic route to Bellevue.
+So we packed up early when we saw the forecasts for bad weather on the mountain roads and hoped to beat the weather.

-Driving into the foothills, the roads climbed and dipped and twisted but kept heading steadily higher until we passed through elevation 4860 feet and through Stevens Pass.
-In many places, the clouds were low hanging, seeming to be at the level we were driving but we missed the worst of the weather and drove out of the clouds.
+Driving into the foothills, the roads climbed and dipped and twisted.
+But they kept heading steadily higher until we passed through elevation 4860 feet and through Stevens Pass.
+In many places, the clouds were low hanging.
+They seemed to be at the level we were driving.
+But we missed the worst of the weather and drove out of the clouds.